forward3d/nagios-plugins/misc/README.md

       command_name send_to_clickatell
     }

 Amend the message to suit your needs.
-Make sure your contacts have their mobile number specified in `contact_pager`.
+Make sure your contacts have their mobile number specified in the `pager` configuration property.
 Now you can assign `send_to_clickatell` to any of your services you want to notify by text message for.

 ### Notes